 The Company is substantially owned and/or controlled by the three (3) founders, Messrs.
-Nico Jose S. Nolledo, Fernando Jude F. Garcia and Raymond Gerard S. Racaza, wherein they own approximately 61.08% of the issued and outstanding shares of the Company.
+Nico Jose S. Nolledo, Fernando Jude F. Garcia and Raymond Gerard S. Racaza, wherein they own approximately 68.13% of the issued and outstanding shares of the Company.
 The Company has been working towards diversification.
 In fact, the Company has implemented the following to ensure that related party transactions, if any, are made at arm's length:

-- Out of the eight (8) board seats, only three (3) board seats are occupied by the controlling shareholders (or their affiliates).
-Moreover, most of these directors are appointed as non-executive directors, which accordingly lessens the risk for conflict of interest. - The Company's Chief Executive Officer (CEO) is also an independent party, not affiliated with the said principal shareholders. - The Company has also appointed three (3) independent directors. - The Company has strengthened its Related Party Transactions Policy.

-The Company also has an Audit and Related Party Transactions Committee that evaluates related party transactions, as may be applicable.
+- Out of the eight (8) board seats, only two (2) board seats are occupied by the controlling shareholders (or their affiliates).
+Moreover, most of these directors are appointed as non-executive directors, which accordingly lessens the risk for conflict of interest. - The Company's President is also not affiliated with any of the said principal shareholders. - The Company has also appointed four (4) independent directors. - The Company has strengthened its Related Party Transactions Policy.
+The Company also has an Audit Committee with functions relating to Related Party Transactions that evaluates related party transactions, as may be applicable.